Exercise Guidelines for Chronic Pain

 Treat Chronic Pain with Exercise that Follows 3 Guidelines:

-1. Make it fun: The aquatic environment makes this easy.
+The aquatic environment makes this easy.
 While you may not be turning cartwheels on land, buoyancy makes it easy to hop, skip and jump in the pool.
-Even us big kids enjoy some fun pool toys – like a Nekdoodle®, ball or noodle – to mix up the routine.
+Even us big kids enjoy some fun pool toys – like a ball or noodle – to mix up the routine.

 Burrows teaches us that the body has the ability to stop the pain cycle and reboot.
 However, exercise must follow a few simple guidelines.
-Contrary to the exercise status quo – simple, repetitive and boring – interrupting an unwanted pain cycle requires movement that is pain free, highly variable and fun.
+Contrary to the exercise status quo –unpleasant, repetitive and boring – interrupting an unwanted pain cycle requires movement that feels good, is highly variable and fun.

 Laurie Denomme